aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 - Images conversion
   - Semi-transparent images
   - Rotated images
-  - Inline images (images that go “inside” the text, being a logical part of text paragraph)
+  - Inline images (images that go "inside" the text, being a logical part of text paragraph)
 - Encrypted PDF files
 - Properly converts style and destination of hyperlinks, both to URLs and local files
 - Headers/footers detection for PDF conversion